VoxelForge/VoxelForge/API.md

 #### Return value
 Two values are returned, in this order:

-* String: Contains a complete formspec definition building the widget.
+* string: Contains a complete formspec definition building the widget
-* String: Formspec element ID of the created widget
+* string: Formspec element ID of the created widget

 #### Note
 If you use this function to build a formspec string, do not use identifiers